 Celebration in Silk

-The Celebration in Silk project will engage schools and community groups in the production of vibrant silk flags that reflect the heritage, landscape, biodiversity, people and stories of Cranborne Chase.
-These flags will then be used throughout the life of the Chase & Chalke Landscape Partnership Scheme at a range of activities and events, and beyond the end of the scheme by schools and communities.
+Engaging schools and community groups in the production of vibrant silk flags that reflect the heritage, landscape, biodiversity, people and stories of Cranborne Chase.

-Flags have long been an important way for people to express their identity, and now through the Chase & Chalke Landscape Partnership we are bringing this concept to life by working with communities to create 10 colourful, beautiful silk flags, led by Wiltshire based artist Nicola Davis.
+Flags have long been an important way for people to express their identity.
+We have worked with communities to create 15 colourful, beautiful silk flags, led by Wiltshire-based artist Nicola Davis.

 Flag 1